siemens/ix/packages/documentation/docs/conversational-design/language.md

 ---
 sidebar_position: 5
-title: Grammar
+title: Language
 ---
-# Wording and grammar
+# Language

 ## Overview

-The key to chatbot wording and grammar use in industrial contexts is simplicity.
+The key to chatbot language use in industrial contexts is simplicity.
 Use clear and concise grammar and wording for all responses without idiomatic language or slang.
 Instead, focus on domain-specific vocabulary.
 We recommend using both the Defining conversations section to support your creation of sample dialogs and our UX Writing style guide for grammar and wording support.

 ## Generative AI and language